 Arrive early in the morning in Moscow.
 At the train station, meet the local guide, and enjoy breakfast in a restaurant by the train station.
 Then drive to the airport to board the departing flight out of Russia, marking the end of this private Trans-Siberian Railway tour.

 Dates & Pricing

-[email protected] reserves the right to change tour prices and programs due to changes in flight schedule, changes in airfares, train tickets fair, and other local circumstances.
+[email protected] reserves the right to change this private Trans-Siberian Train tour prices and programs due to changes in flight schedule, changes in airfares, train tickets fair, and other local circumstances.